AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 >[!NOTE]
 >
->[!DNL Experience Manager Forms] releases the add-on packages one week after the scheduled [!DNL Experience Manager] Service Pack release date.

->[!NOTE]
->
->Skip if you are not using AEM Forms.
-Fixes in Adobe Experience Manager Forms are delivered through a separate add-on package.
+>Skip if you are not using Experience Manager Forms.
+Fixes in Experience Manager Forms are delivered through a separate add-on package a week after the scheduled [!DNL Experience Manager] Service Pack release.

 1. Ensure that you have installed the Adobe Experience Manager Service Pack.
 1. Download the corresponding Forms add-on package listed at [AEM Forms releases](https://helpx.adobe.com/aem-forms/kb/aem-forms-releases.html) for your operating system.